ddan9/webchat/README.md

 - Dependencies: php, webserver (apache2/nginx), js-compatible browser
 - Download project archive into your web directory and unpack it
-- Do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
+- Do: "chmod 666" or "chown <username>:www-data" to databases/files.json and databases/messages.json
 - Change config variables in files if you need
 - On Linux systems you can just use embedded php server instead of nginx or apache2.
 Do "php -S 127.0.0.1:8000" in unpacked project and enjoy it!